Inside ‘The Workshop’ – Plymouth’s new journalism hub for students

 The Workshop, as it will now be known, houses top-of-the-range technology and broadcast capabilities, which will allow students to broadcast live radio, TV and on online output, as well as providing them with a world-class base to practise their media production skills.

-The Workshop is now home to state-of-the-art equipment which meets, and exceeds the standards of the media industry that the students will be hoping to break into when they graduate.
+It is now home to state-of-the-art equipment which meets, and exceeds the standards of the media industry that the students will be hoping to break into when they graduate.

 Budding journalists from Marjon will get hands-on experience working with the latest TV and radio studio equipment, and will be working alongside experienced journalists from BBC Broadcasting House next door as they do it.